Earl: United Kingdom

+Insignia and forms of address

 Coronet

 A British earl is entitled to a coronet bearing eight strawberry leaves (four visible) and eight silver balls (or pearls) around the rim (five visible).
 The actual coronet is rarely, if ever, worn except at the coronation of a new monarch, but in heraldry an earl may bear his coronet of rank on his coat of arms above the shield.

 Forms of address

 An earl has the title Earl of [X] when the title originates from a placename, or Earl [X] when the title comes from a surname.
 In either case, he is referred to as Lord [X], and his wife as Lady [X].
 A countess who holds an earldom in her own right also uses Lady [X], but her husband does not have a title (unless he has one in his own right).

 The eldest son of an earl, though not himself a peer, is entitled to use a courtesy title, usually the highest of his father's lesser titles (if any).
-For instance, prior to his elevation to the Dukedom of Edinburgh, the eldest son of The Earl of Wessex was styled as James, Viscount Severn.
+For instance, prior to his father's elevation to the Dukedom of Edinburgh, the eldest son of the Earl of Wessex was styled as James, Viscount Severn.
 The eldest son of the eldest son of an earl is entitled to use one of his grandfather's lesser titles, normally the second-highest of the lesser titles.
 Younger sons are styled The Honourable [Forename] [Surname], and daughters, The Lady [Forename] [Surname] (Lady Diana Spencer being a well-known example).

 There is no difference between the courtesy titles given to the children of earls and the children of countesses in their own right, provided the husband of the countess has a lower rank than she does.
 If her husband has a higher rank, their children will be given titles according to his rank.

 In the peerage of Scotland, when there are no courtesy titles involved, the heir to an earldom, and indeed any level of peerage, is styled Master of [X], and successive sons as The Honourable [Firstname Surname].